EMV Tokenization for Digital Commerce

 - Reduce card skimming fraud

-Single API integration to support EMV Tokenization for International and Top Domestic networks
+Single API integration to support Network Tokenization for International and Top Domestic networks

-Best time-to-market by halving EMV Tokenization implementation timeframe and effort vs direct scheme integration
+Best time-to-market by halving Network Tokenization implementation timeframe and effort vs direct scheme integration

 Investment cut by a third while enabling multiple added-value and future use cases.